5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_UsingCAMARAAPIs.md

   </tr>
 </table>

+{: .warning }
+The mechanisms which detach the booking of network resources from a particular device add flexibility.

 <table>
   <tr>
     <td markdown="span" align="left"><b>Direct usage of the network resources when a device just connects to the network<b/></td>